ffarago-amelco/Mobile-SDK-Integration-Guide/Android Integration Guide/Optipush - Testing.md

 public class MainActivity extends AppCompatActivity implements OptimoveSuccessStateListener {

   public void startTestModeClickListener() {
-    Optimove.getInstance().startTestMode(success -> {
+    // Call this method once you verified that the SDK is initialized as described in the "Initializing the SDK" doc Optimove.getInstance().startTestMode(success -> {
       if (success) {
         Toast.makeText(this, "Test Mode is ON", Toast.LENGTH_SHORT).show();